-IBM HelpWare is the solution for IBM PC service and support wherever IBM products are sold and serviced.
 Purchasing an IBM PC hardware product entitles you to standard help and support during the warranty period.
-If you need additional support and services, HelpWare provides a wide variety of extended services that address almost any need.
+If you need additional support and services, a wide variety of extended services are available for purchase that address almost any need.

 Using Electronic Support Services